-Bag limits in most provinces of Argentina are very liberal, and on some species that are considered "plagues" there are no limits.
-Doves are in that category.
-All other species have some sort of limit.
 We want you to enjoy your hunt but also consider that these resources need to be preserved for generations to come.
-River Plate has a limit of 125 shells per shooter/per hunt on ducks, a limit of 10 perdiz per shooter/per hunt and no limit on doves.
+River Plate has a limit of 200 shells (8 boxes) per shooter/per day on ducks and a limit of 10 perdiz per shooter/per hunt.
 It has long been legal to bring back birds for personal consumption, but since around 2007, more and more of the international airlines departing from Buenos Aires refuse to allow the birds/meat to be checked onto the planes.
 In the current climate, we consider it unlikely any hunters will succeed in getting birds on their flights, so we suggest clients do not make the attempt.
 Of course, it is up to the individual.